 Complaints

-If you have a complaint about how we collect or handle your Personal Information, please contact us by addressing your complaint to “The Secretary” and sending it to:
+If you have a complaint about how we collect or handle your Personal Information, please contact us at:

 Queensland Stoma Association Ltd